-- Choose a dollar amount at a year in the past.
+- Use the orange knobs to choose a dollar amount at a year in the past.
 (For example, roundtrip flights between New York and L.A. cost $310 in 1974.
 Gasoline cost 20 cents per gallon in 1930.)

-- See how the buying power of that money has changed over time.
+- See how the dollar cost has changed over time.

 "Spending $10 in 1970 is like spending $60 in 2013."

-- The calculator shows the effects of inflation only.
-It is useful for comparing known prices or wages, but it does not contain any product-specific data.
-For example, consumers in 1930 paid 20¢ for a gallon of gas, which the inflation calculator shows is equivalent to $2.30 in 2004.
+- The calculator itself does not contain any product-specific data, but it is useful for comparing the real prices of products over time.
+For example, consumers in 1930 paid 20¢ for a gallon of gas, which the inflation calculator shows is equivalent to $2.36 in 2004.
 It turns out that the true price of gas in 2004 was $1.85.
-This implies that the real price of gas went down relative to other consumer products (since $1.85 is less than $2.30).
+This implies that the real price of gas went down relative to other consumer products (since $1.85 is less than $2.36).

 - Note that as the dollar cost goes up (due to inflation), the buying power of a dollar goes down (because you need more dollars to purchase the same set of goods).